Motorail: Italy

 In Italy, Trenitalia operated national Motorail services, advertised as "Auto e moto al seguito".
 As of 12 December 2011, all of these services have been withdrawn.

-After the withdrawal of motorail services by state-owned Trenitalia the private railway company Arenaways started overnight motorail trains running from Torino in the north of Italy to Reggio Calabria and Bari in the south.
+After the withdrawal of motorail services by state-owned Trenitalia the private railway company Arenaways started overnight motorail trains running from Turin in the north of Italy to Reggio Calabria and Bari in the south.
 Talgo train coaches from RENFE group in Spain were used for the services.
 After the bankruptcy of Arenaways in 2014 due to massively manipulated rules by state-owned Trenitalia to exclude the competitor from the market, all services were withdrawn.

 In 2019, there are seasonal international motorail trains, operating during the summer months only.
 German operator train4you operates motorail trains from Düsseldorf and Hamburg to Verona, while state-owned Austrian railway ÖBB connects Livorno with the Austrian capital of Vienna.
 The services are reduced in comparison to 2017 and 2018 which saw motorail trains operating from Hamburg, Düsseldorf and Vienna to Verona and Livorno.